MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1802.md

 - Basic database configuration: processors, cluster configuration, and configuration of distributed views

-- Basic discovery statistics: discovery count, minimum/maximum/average group sizes, and when the site is running entirely with Azure Active Directory Services
+- Basic discovery statistics: discovery count, minimum/maximum/average group sizes, and when the site is running entirely with Microsoft Entra services

 - Basic Endpoint Protection information about antimalware client versions